Skip Navigation

 Rhetoric School Prom — Ninth through twelfth grade students may attend our annual prom.
 The seniors take a primary role in determining the theme and decorations for this event usually held at the Williamsburg Golf Club ballroom.

 Baccalaureate — Prior to our commencement ceremony, Providence seniors and their guests participate in a religious ceremony of thanksgiving at the Wren Chapel at the College of William and Mary.
-The senior girls all where white dresses and the boys wear sports coats and ties to this God honoring service.
+The senior girls all wear white dresses and the boys wear sports coats and ties to this God honoring service.

 Water Day — On the last day of school the lower school students come in swimsuits and rotate through water related stations that are run by the upper school students.